cloudmesh/cloudmesh-openapi/paper/_index.md

 ### A.3.
 Eigenfaces SVM Facial Recognition

-Next we demonstrate how to locally run the Eigenfaces SVM example, and then how to run its associated benchmark script.
+Next we demonstrate how to run the Eigenfaces SVM example locally, and then how to run its associated benchmark script.

 ```